jeremykenny/nhl-api/README.md

         - number of goals scored.
 # resource description
 URL = /api/results?date={YYY-MM-DD} (e.g. /api/results?date=2012-04-15)
 This resource provides summaries for all games that occured on the specified date.
+The resource includes one game object for each game that occurred on that date.
 Game objects are labelled by their NHL-provided id.
 Each game object contains the following elements:
     away_goals: Number of goals scored by the away team.
-    away_team: Object representing the away team.
+    away_team: Object containing information about the away team.
     home_goals: Number of goals scored by the home team.
-    home_team: Object representing the home team.
+    home_team: Object containing information about the home team.
     outcome: "FINAL" if the game ended normally or "FINAL/OT" if the game ended in overtime.
     player_stats: A hyperlink to the Game Player Stats resource for this game.
     team_stats: A hyperlink to the Game Results Details resource for this game.